László Mednyánszky

-Baron László Mednyánszky, also known by his Latinized name Ladislaus Josephus Balthasar Eustachius Mednyánszky (Ladislav Medňanský; 23 April 1852 – 17 April 1919), was a Slovak–Hungarian painter and philosopher, considered one of the most enigmatic figures in the history of Hungarian art.
+Baron László Mednyánszky, also known by his Latinized name Ladislaus Josephus Balthasar Eustachius Mednyánszky (Ladislav Medňanský; 23 April 1852 – 17 April 1919), was a Hungarian painter and philosopher, considered one of the most enigmatic figures in the history of Hungarian art.
 Despite an aristocratic background, he spent most of his life moving around Europe working as an artist.
 Mednyánszky spent considerable periods in seclusion but mingled with people across society – in the aristocracy, art world, peasantry and army – many of whom became the subjects of his paintings.
 His most important works depict scenes of nature and poor, working people, particularly from his home region in the Kingdom of Hungary.
 He is also known as a painter of scenes from Upper Hungarian/Slovak folklore.